Complete Guide: SGLang HiCache with Mooncake Backend#

 Start the SGLang server with Mooncake enabled:

-There are two ways to configure Mooncake: 1.
-Using environment variables; 2.
-Using extra-config of sglang arguments.
+There are three ways to configure Mooncake:

 Using env variables to configure Mooncake